Mason10198/SkywarnPlus/README.md

 In the above configuration, when the alerts "Tornado Warning" AND "Tornado Watch" are detected, the DTMF macro `*123*456*789` will be executed.
 However, when there are no longer ANY alerts matching "Tornado Warning" OR "Tornado Watch", the DTMF macro `*987*654*321` will be executed.

-### Usage Note:
+> [!WARNING]

-While `ClearCommands` enhances `AlertScript`'s functionality, it's important to exercise caution when using them with wildcard-based mappings (`*`).
+> While `ClearCommands` enhances `AlertScript`'s functionality, it's important to exercise caution when using them with wildcard-based mappings (`*`).
 This is because such mappings may not behave as expected with `ClearCommands`, especially in complex alert scenarios where multiple alerts might be active simultaneously.

 ### Why Caution with Wildcards?